chrisgrieser/nvim-rip-substitute/README.md

 ```

 ## Limitations
-- `--multiline` is not supported yet.
+- `--multiline` and various other flags are not supported yet.
-- Various flags are not supported yet.
+- The incremental preview does not support *hiding* the search terms.

 <!-- vale Google.FirstPerson = NO -->
 ## About the developer